We don’t sleep anymore, Policeman with quintuplets says

 For Edo state born Deputy Superintendent of Police (DSP), Bright Iyobosa Akhimien and his wife, Joyce, enduring seven tortuous years of childlessness was a very traumatic chapter of their life.

-When the narrative of tortuous wait however changed for the couple on January 12 this year, it came in bittersweet.
-Joyce in his early thirties delivered sextuplets at the BridgeStone Hospital, Port Harcourt, Rivers state.
+When the narrative of a tortuous wait however changed for the couple on January 12 this year, it came in bittersweet.
+Joyce in his early thirties delivered sextuplets at the Bridgestone Hospital, Port Harcourt, Rivers state.

 “We waited seven years for fruit of the womb and God settled us once.
 Another childbearing isn’t a consideration for us again.
 We have to take care of what God has blessed us with, four boys, one girl.
 The girls were two, but we lost one”, DSP Akhimien, in his early forties recalled.